 When you adjust to the right attitude, you will rewire your brain and find relief from your stressful thoughts.

 A Brain can reorganize itself, creating new neural pathways and expanding its neural networks.
-To create these new pathways, you simply need to change the way on how you think and the way you view your own thoughts.
+To create these new pathways, you simply need to change the way how you think and the way you view your own thoughts.

-But what if you simply stay calm instead of thinking that you lose time in the traffic jam, you can think about things in your life you didn´t have time before.
+But what if you simply stay calm instead of thinking that you lose time in the traffic jam?
+You can think about things in your life you didn´t have time before.
 You might find a new idea that can improve your life.

 As we worry, we essentially fear that bad things will happen, and this fear means stress.
 However, this is unnecessary stress.

 You should re-evaluate your worries and think about how to manage them better.
 When you have stress-provoking thoughts, observe them.
-Don´t interfere with your negative thoughts, just be aware that they are in your head, but not in reality.
+Don´t interfere with your negative thoughts; just be aware that they are in your head but not in reality.

 When you realize you are capable of dealing with this kind of situation, it can become much easier to come up with a good plan and save the day.